National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Expression of Interest for future opportunities in Deep Learning AI Bioinformatics

-Our Deep Learning, Research and Development Team, will be growing in 2024 and we invite those with exceptional deep learning, AI, bioinformatics skills to apply as an expression of interest for future opportunities to work on the development of novel deep learning algorithms for deciphering the effects of genetic variants in the human genome.
+Our Deep Learning, Research and Development Team, are looking at growing the team in 2024 and we invite those with exceptional deep learning, AI, bioinformatics skills to apply as an expression of interest for future opportunities to work on the development of novel deep learning algorithms for deciphering the effects of genetic variants in the human genome.

 Based in the UK, Cambridge, Hub and Hybrid, onsite or Remote